Skip to content

 time_complexity.cpp

-/* Constant complexity */
+/* Constant order */

 int constant(int n) {